Frontiers Course Offerings

 Program Offerings (in-person)

 Our Frontiers majors and minors are taught in-person giving students the opportunity to learn live with faculty and peers.
-Sample course offerings are located below along with descriptions.
+Summer 2025 course offerings are listed below along with descriptions.
 Course work will include lectures, project work, and labs.
+Students should not expect to take tests, quizzes, or do homework given the exploratory nature of each program.

 Audience: Rising 10, 11, and 12th graders